Humming-Owl/smg-stuff/README.md

 # Changelog

-- Added 6th tutorial (Let's make some water!).
+- Added 7th tutorial (Using a custom collision model for your custom visual model).

 # smg-stuff
 https://humming-owl.github.io/smg-stuff/